A Level English Language and Literature

 Learners will produce two pieces of writing: one must be literary in style and the other non-literary.
 One of the pieces of writing must be in the same genre as that studied in section A. Both pieces of writing must be informed by the same research and study completed for section A. In producing each piece of writing, students will need to demonstrate their expertise as producers of language in relation to their accuracy and control of style for audience, purpose and form.
 In completing the two writing assignments, students will need to demonstrate that they can use language to communicate in different ways.
 For these tasks, ‘creativity’ will be demonstrated through the production of original and engaging writing.

-Students will complete two PPE cycles and will have other suitable assessments within lessons every term or within the 10 week assessment cycle.
+Students will complete mock exams and will have other suitable assessments within lessons within the College assessment cycle.

 GCSE Resits at KS5: